me-moghadasian/nodejs-learners-package/README.md

 ## Who should use this?

 This project is designed for **intermediate-level** developers who are looking to deepen their understanding of *core concepts* in [Node.js](https://nodejs.org/) and [JS](https://javascript.com/).
 It is particularly beneficial for those who want to expand their knowledge, **review general principles**, or gain a broader perspective on [Node.js](https://nodejs.org/) and [JS](https://javascript.com/).
 If you are an **expert** in this field, you might find the material **NOT** directly applicable to advanced scenarios.
-However, if you are eager to refresh your foundational skills or explore different approaches, this resource may still offer valuable insights
+However, if you are eager to refresh your foundational skills or explore different approaches, this resource may still offer valuable insights.

 ## Active Development